Diego-PB/RemoveSpaces/README.md

 > Objective: Remove useless spaces of an CSS code.

+> Warning:
+> - Use only Hexadecimal colors.
+> - if you code a hexcolor before a number (exemple: `#fff 20px`), the program will not work.

 ### Note:
 Please be aware that the code and variable/function names are commented in **French**.